 - We will review and clearly define the coverage of general government to be compatible with European System of Accounts (ESA) 2010 and GFSM 2014 by 2018.
-As in 2016, we will submit financial plans of social security funds with estimates for their indirect beneficiaries to the National Assembly, in parallel with Republican budget.
+As in 2016-17, we will submit financial plans of social security funds with estimates for their indirect beneficiaries to the National Assembly, in parallel with Republican budget.
 We will include all indirect budget beneficiaries of the central government in the Financial Management Information System (FMIS) gradually by end-2019.
-Throughout 2017, we are continuing to work to upgrade the budget execution system to be able to support the integration of new users.
-To meet our 2018 goal to include prisons and cultural institutions in FMIS, we plan to hold training sessions in 2017Q4.
-In 2019, social protection institutions will be integrated, having in mind that they are the most numerous and diverse and will need to upgrade their capacities over the period 2017-2019. - To improve budget discipline and transparency we amended in 2016 the Budget System Law to include all currently extra-budgetary project loans within the budget, starting in 2017, and withhold transfers from local governments not complying with the new instructions on how to project their revenues on the basis of current year receipts.
-We have also worked to improve budget planning and execution in health institutions. - We have introduced new regulations and guidelines to improve public investment management.
-In particular, in June we adopted a decree aimed at strengthening the project appraisal process (structural benchmark for December 2015), to establish a unique project pipeline and clearly define its links with multi-annual planning and annual budget procedures. - We are committed to ensure that a full assessment of all proposed Public-Private Partnerships (PPPs) is reviewed by the Ministry of Finance (MOF), including PPPs' key financing features, cost-benefit analysis, and risk sharing arrangements with the government.
+Throughout 2017, we have continued to work to upgrade the budget execution system to be able to support the integration of new users.
+We will include prisons and cultural institutions in FMIS starting January 1, 2018.
+In 2019, social protection institutions will be integrated, having in mind that they are the most numerous and diverse and will continue to upgrade their capacities over the period 2018-2019. - We have introduced new regulations and guidelines to improve public investment management.
+In particular, in June we adopted a decree aimed at strengthening the project appraisal process, to establish a unique project pipeline and clearly define its links with multi-annual planning and annual budget procedures.
+We will continue to seek ways to accelerate implementation of public investment and to strengthen public investment management frameworks. - We are committed to ensure that a full assessment of all proposed Public-Private Partnerships (PPPs) is reviewed by the Ministry of Finance (MOF), including PPPs' key financing features, cost-benefit analysis, and risk sharing arrangements with the government.
 In this regard, we set up a special fiscal risks management unit at the MOF and included a fiscal risk statement on all PPPs in the Medium-Term Fiscal Strategy from the 2017 budget.
 Furthermore, to improve control of fiscal implications and risks, we amended the existing Law on Public-Private Partnership and Concessions mandating that PPPs larger than EUR 50 million are submitted to the government for consideration only after receiving the MOF's consent.
-By end-2017 we will adopt additional amendments to the Law aimed at limiting overall fiscal exposure, ensuring a competitive tender process.
+By end-March 2018 we will adopt additional amendments to the Law aimed at limiting overall fiscal exposure, ensuring a competitive tender process.